oracle-livelabs/oci/oci-apm-getstarted/01-access-env/access-env.md

 ## Task 1: Log in to the workshop tenancy

+If you signed into the OCI console, skip this task and move to Task 2.

 1. Click **View Login info** on **Get Started with Oracle Cloud Application Performance Monitoring** landing page to log in to the workshop tenancy in the Oracle Cloud.

    ![Oracle LiveLabs, Workshop page](images/1-0-login-info.png " ")